Mahogany Speaks To You

-by T. Evans l December 1, 2023
+by T. Evans l Updated January 25, 2025

 Are you worried that you might have an overactive thyroid, also known as hyperthyroidism?
 It’s a condition that can affect anyone, but it’s more common than you might think.
-Understanding overactive thyroid symptoms may help you to better manage the condition or have an honest conversation with your treating physician.
+Understanding overactive thyroid symptoms may help you to manage the condition better or have an honest conversation with your treating physician.
 This article aims to shed light on hyperthyroidism, its impact on different ethnic groups, and various hyperthyroidism treatment options, including what you should discuss with your doctor and natural remedies for hyperthyroidism.

 What is Hyperthyroidism?